 "It is hopeless for the occasional visitor to try to keep up with Chicago--she outgrows his prophecies faster than he can make them.
 She is always a novelty; for she is never the Chicago you saw when you passed through the last time." - Mark Twain

 The Windy City, the City of Big Shoulders, the Second City:

 "The city is so unbelievably beautiful.
 It's one of the greatest cities on the planet.
 My heart beats differently when I'm in Chicago.
 It slows down and I feel more at ease." - Jeremy Piven

 It would be very hard to provide a true picture of all that the city of Chicago has to offer in one page.
-Chicago is a world-class city known for its jazz and blues, sophisticated yet affordable restaurants, fantastic shopping, theater and improvisational comedy, professional sports, modern architecture, waterfront diversions, and, of course, Oprah.
-Venues such as Navy Pier, Millennium Park, the Chicago Loop, the Magnificent Mile, the Field Museum, and the major observation decks make Chicago a mecca for tourists; but locals know that the city is full of delights a tourist would barely have time even to read about.
-Publications around the world love to tell the story of Chicago: British literary mag Granta devoted an entire issue to Chicago stories (the only other city it has done that for is London), and Fast Company magazine named Chicago its 2008 U.S. City of the Year, labeling us "magnetic, dynamic and smart."
+Chicago is a world-class city known for its jazz and blues, sophisticated yet affordable restaurants, fantastic shopping, theater and improvisational comedy, professional sports, modern architecture, lakefront and river cruises, and beaches.
+Venues such as Navy Pier, Millennium Park, the Chicago Loop, the Magnificent Mile, the Field Museum, the Museum of Science and Industry, the Shedd Aquarium, and the major observation decks make Chicago a mecca for tourists.
+Locals, however, know that the city is full of everyday delights, too.
+Chicago has been named the second-best city for bicycling, and the Chicago Public Library has been named the nation's best urban library (and the world's third-best).
+The best hot dog in the country is right here in Chicago, as is America's most "life-changing" pizza.